 Under the law, employers are not allowed to ask specific questions about your physical abilities or disabilities.
 This is in order to help prevent discrimination.

 Some jobs, by their very nature, require individuals to be physically and mentally able to perform at a particular level.
 This is certainly true for jobs in areas such as law enforcement, corrections, and other criminal justice fields.

 The abilities to run, perform defensive tactics techniques, use a firearm, drive a vehicle, and protect others are all central to many jobs in criminal justice, which means employers must be able to screen for them.

 In order to comply with the law and to provide some assurances to job candidates, employers provide these conditional letters of employment.
 The letters inform applicants that, as long as they are able to perform certain tasks or are deemed mentally or physically capable of performing the job, they will be hired.

-At What Point in the Hiring Process Are Conditional Job Offers Issued?
+When in the Hiring Process Conditional Job Offers Are Issued

 In the case of law enforcement jobs and other related fields, conditional offers are given shortly after the initial job application is received.
 So, if your prospective employer decides that you meet the minimum qualifications to be a police officer, she will issue a conditional offer in order to require you to pass the next steps of the process.

 The conditional offer gives the employer the green light to require you to submit to physical abilities testing and other advanced tests like a psychological screening, a medical physical exam, and even a polygraph exam.